jbcodeforce/flink-studies/docs/firstapp.md

 # Getting started

 ## First app

 Each Flink app is a [Java main function which defines the data flow to execute on a stream](https://ci.apache.org/projects/flink/flink-docs-release-1.12/dev/datastream_api.html#anatomy-of-a-flink-program).
-Once we build a jar, we use Flink CLI to send the jar as a job to the Job manager.
-During development, we can use docker-compose to start a simple Flink session cluster or use a docker compose that starts a standalone job manager to execute one unique job, which has the application jar mounted inside the docker image.
+Once we built the application jar file, we use Flink CLI to send the jar as a job to the Job manager.
+During development, we can use docker-compose to start a simple `Flink session` cluster or use a docker compose which starts a standalone job manager to execute one unique job, which has the application jar mounted inside the docker image.

 * Start Flink session cluster using the following command: